Better Transport in New Estates – creating more Liveable Communities

 - Facilitate initiatives such as ride sharing – Uber etc – eg provide meeting points at bus stops with improved shelter and facilities.

-- An Active Transport agency Transport for Victoria has been set up within the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) to promote the benefits of walking and cycling within Victoria.
+- The Active Transport Victoria unit within Transport for Victoria has been set up within the Department of Economic Development, Jobs, Transport and Resources (DEDJTR) to promote the benefits of walking and cycling within Victoria.